Yoyu666/KitsPVP/README.md

 ```
 KitsPVPpe plugin for Your MC:PE-server.
      Copyright © 2016 HuaYoyu
-     Thanks to YoungRichNigger9 for contribution
+     Thanks to YoungRichNigger9 for Help.
+     Thanks to Dktapps for the Enchanted items.

      This program is free software: you are allow to recode it,
      Hope that it will be useful for your server,